mail-in-a-box/mailinabox/README.md

     `git clone https://github.com/jrsupplee/mailinabox.git`

 * cd into `mailinabox` and run `setup/start.sh` with root privileges.

-* On occasion there are lock errors when updating `Munin`.
+On occasion there are lock errors when updating `Munin`.
 Just re-run `setup/start.sh` until the error does not occur.

+* Optionally execute `sudo doveadm quota recalc -A` to calculate mailbox sizes.
+If this is not done, a mailbox's size will be recalculated when mail is delivered to it.

 Upgrading v.0.40-quota to a New Version